bennu/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 get an reply from httpbin.org.
-Please check that your redirect uri is correctly registered as the identity provider should redirect the browser back to Kong url where this plugin is enabled (it can be the same API or it can be different API).
+Please check that your redirect uri is correctly registered as the identity provider should redirect the browser back to Kong url where this plugin is enabled (it can be the same Route or it can be different Service/Route).

 You could also try another ways, like for example password grant (and please try other authentication methods as well):